Dihedral monodromy of cone spherical metrics

 \begin{defn} A \textit{hemispherical sector} of angle $\alpha \in ]0;2\pi]$ is a singular surface with boundary, obtained by considering the sector angle $\alpha$ between two meridians in the standard half-sphere and identifying these two sides.
 It has a conical singularity of angle $\alpha$ and a geodesic boundary of length $\alpha$. \end{defn}

 The definition of hemispherical sectors extends by ramified cover to any angle $\alpha \in \mathbb{R}_{+}^{\ast}$.
 They provide a geometric model for every conical singularity.

-Given a spherical structure on a surface $S$, there is a representation of the fundamental group of the complement of the punctures in $S$ into the group of linear-fractional transformations.
+Given a spherical structure on a surface $S$, there is a representation of the fundamental group of $S \setminus \left\{A_{1},\dots,A_{n}\right\}$ into the group of linear-fractional transformations.
 Its image is the {\em monodromy} of the spherical structure.
 Note that it is a subgroup of $\SO(3)$.
 A first natural subclass of spherical metrics is given by metrics with \textit{reducible} or \textit{co-axial} monodromy.

-\begin{defn} A cone spherical metric has \textit{co-axial monodromy} if its monodromy group fixes an axis.
-Equivalently, the monodromy is conjugated to a subgroup of $\SO(3)$ conjugated to $\SO(2)$. \end{defn}
+\begin{defn} A cone spherical metric has \textit{co-axial monodromy} if its monodromy group fixes each element of an antipodal pair of points (an axis). \end{defn}

 In this paper, we focus on a class of metrics with slightly more general monodromy, introduced in~\cite{SCLX}.